-Whistle training for dogs may sound like a new modern trend, but in reality it has existed for centuries, way before actual whistles were crafted.
-Using their tongues, lips and strong sets of lungs, shepherds have whistle trained their dogs to effectively respond to different pips and blasts for many years so they could control livestock.
-Nowadays, the tradition still lives on but you don't need to have a herd of sheep or be an avid hunter to benefit from whistle training your dog.
-You can still perpetuate this tradition but using your natural whistling techniques, or if you are like me-- that is, a poor whistler, you can purchase a silent dog whistle and try it out with your dog.
+Whistle training for dogs may sound like a new modern trend, but in reality, it has existed for centuries, way before actual whistles were crafted.
+Using their tongues, lips, and strong sets of lungs, shepherds have whistle trained their dogs to effectively respond to different pips and blasts for many years so they could control livestock.
+Nowadays, the tradition still lives on, but you don't need to have a herd of sheep or be an avid hunter to benefit from whistle training your dog.
+You can still perpetuate this tradition by using your natural whistling techniques, or if you are like me—that is, a poor whistler—you can purchase a silent dog whistle and try it out with your dog.

 Pros and Cons of Dog Whistle Training